hopchouinard/Claraforge/why-it-works/README.md

 ## 🧪 The Meta-Learning Laboratory

-This folder serves as Claraverse's **reflection engine**—constantly analyzing what works, what doesn't, and why.
+This folder serves as Claraforge's **reflection engine**—constantly analyzing what works, what doesn't, and why.
 Every document here represents:

 - **Cognitive archaeology**: Digging into the psychology of effective AI collaboration
 - **Design forensics**: Understanding which decisions created which outcomes